IHK lockdown enters 118th day: Police stop solidarity march from heading towards Srinagar

 On the other hand, several Hurriyat leaders have been asked to appear before the court in connection with a false case registered against them in 1998.

-The organisation in a statement deplored that it was very unfortunate that the ruling Bharatiya Janata Party (BJP) was misusing plight of their community to score points over the Kashmir dispute.
+The organization in a statement deplored that it was very unfortunate that the ruling Bharatiya Janata Party (BJP) was misusing plight of their community to score points over the Kashmir dispute.

 A Kashmiri truck driver, Mohammed Maqbool, was beaten by Indian police without any reason on the Expressway in Faridabad in the Indian state of Haryana.